Svelte Highlight

 </svelte:head>

-<HighlightSvelte {code} />
+<HighlightSvelte {code} /> Auto-highlighting

-component invokes the
+The HighlightAuto component invokes the

 highlightAuto

-API from highlight.js
+API from highlight.js.

 <script>